jaysongiroux/MDServe/README.md

     air
     ```

 *Note: If your `html_compilation_mode` is set to `live`, you do not need to restart the server to see changes made to Markdown files.
 Simply refresh your browser.
-In `static` mode, you must restart the server to regenerate the sitemap and see content updates.*
+In `static` mode, you must restart the server to regenerate the sitemap and see content updates, unless you have the generation cron enabled which will automatically regenerate content at the configured interval.*

 -----